-Share and celebrate your achievements and learning with digitally-verified badges
+Share and celebrate your achievements with digitally recognised learning

-Digital badges make it easy for you to share and celebrate your Advance HE learning achievements by adding them to your email signature or including them in your social profiles including Twitter, LinkedIn and Facebook.
-Your certificates can also be easily downloaded as a pdf.
+This makes it easy for you to share and celebrate your achievements by adding them to your email signature or including them in your social profiles including Twitter, LinkedIn and Facebook.
+Your learning certificates can also be easily verified and downloaded as a pdf.

 As a participant on this programme, you will discover how to build and lead a research team, run effective research team meetings, support individual researchers and develop your role as a team leader; thus enhancing your capability as a research leader and developing your career potential.
 Particular attention will be given to the demands of accomplishing this in a virtual environment and through periods of uncertainty.